 The first full trailer for Designated Survivor season three teases the realities of President Kirkman’s election campaign.
-As explained in more detail below, the new episodes are set to see the once-unprepared leader face up to the fact that he may have to fight dirty if he wants to keep his seat in the Oval Office.
+As explained in more detail below, the new episodes see the once-unprepared leader face up to the fact that he may have to fight dirty if he wants to keep his seat in the Oval Office.
 Watch the video below.

-What might happen in Designated Survivor season 3?
+What happens in Designated Survivor season 3?